Arizona Center for Medieval and Renaissance Studies: Medieval and Renaissance Texts and Studies (MRTS) and Renaissance English Text Society (RETS)

 Medieval and Renaissance Texts and Studies (MRTS) is a series of translations, studies, reference works, and editions including those of the Renaissance English Text Society (RETS).
 MRTS Online is a joint project between Iter and ACMRS to make select MRTS titles available in electronic format.

 Anglo-Saxon Manuscripts in Microfiche Facsimile (ASMMF)

 Anglo-Saxon Manuscripts in Microfiche Facsimile (ASMMF) is a project which makes available in microfiche nearly five hundred manuscripts containing Old English.

-Studies in Medieval and Renaissance History
+Studies in Medieval and Renaissance History (until 2025)

 Studies in Medieval and Renaissance History is a journal that provides an outlet for the presentation of scholarship that often falls outside the limitations of other publications.
-It publishes interpretive and historiographical essays that explore the ramifications of current scholarship or that treat issues and themes of interest to any historian of the pre-modern period.
+It publishes interpretive and historiographical essays that explore the ramifications of current scholarship or that treat issues and themes of interest to any historian of the pre-modern period..
+Since 2025, the journal has been published by University of Lincoln and renamed Studies in Medieval and Renaissance Sources.